mbiplobe/mbiplobe/README.md

 ---

 ### 📦 [Flutter News App](https://github.com/mbiplobe/flutter_news_app.git)
-Android app for managing outlet inventory audits, integrated with Magento backend.
-A Flutter News Application built with MVVM architecture, the Repository Pattern, and Riverpod for state management.
-It features a Home page showing top news from NewsAPI.org, category-based browsing (Technology, Entertainment, Sports, Health, Business, etc.), and a smooth, responsive UI with animations, gestures, and dual themes (light/dark).
-The architecture ensures clean separation of concerns with a Repository layer for data access, ViewModels (via Riverpod) handling state and logic, and Views focused on UI rendering.
-Built with Flutter and powered by Dio/HTTP for API integration, the app is cross-platform, scalable, and designed for maintainability and future expansion.
+This Flutter News Application is developed using the MVVM (Model–View–ViewModel) architecture, the Repository Pattern, and Riverpod for state management.
+It features a Home Page displaying the latest news from NewsAPI.org, a Category Page for browsing topics such as Technology, Entertainment, Sports, Health, and Business, and a responsive, cross-platform UI with smooth gestures and elegant animations.
+The architecture ensures a clean separation of concerns, with the Repository layer handling data access and API integration, ViewModels managing state and business logic via Riverpod, and Views dedicated to rendering the user interface.
+Leveraging Riverpod provides robust state management, streamlined dependency injection, enhanced testability, and scalability.
+The application is built with Flutter, uses Dio/HTTP for networking, and is structured to support maintainable and extensible development.

 > 🛠 Flutter • Dart • Dependency Injection • Riverpod •Repository Pattern  • Firebase • News Api